WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 }
 ```

+However, all these above happen in an automatic process that the Swift
+compiler type-checks the `User` struct and then invokes the macro
+expansion by using the type-checked `User` struct as an argument.
+Finally,
+the `@COW` macro generates code by understanding the contents in the
+`User` struct.
+With this automatic mechanism, the cost of maintenance has
+not increased this time.

 From the macro expansion shown above, it can be observed that attached
 Swift macros can extend types with members and rewrite properties by